martintornqvist/megaman/README.md

-# megaman
+# Megaman
-Small Megaman X game made in Phaser.js
+(Very) Small Megaman X game made in Phaser.js just for fun.
+Use arrow keys for moving and space bar for shooting.

 # Demo
 www.mtornqvist.se/mmgame